Lessons from SARS: what Hong Kong learned in fighting the coronavirus

 Long queues at supermarkets and pharmacies are common in Hong Kong these days.
 Face masks, toilet paper and rice are sought after in the city's fight against the novel coronavirus.

-The panic in Hong Kong started on January 23 soon after the first case of novel coronavirus infection was confirmed in this city.
-As a city with close ties with mainland China, the situation in Hong Kong is not optimistic.
-By March 29, Hong Kong health authorities have confirmed 642 cases.
-So far, four people have died.
+The panic in Hong Kong started on January 23 soon after the first case of novel coronavirus infection was confirmed in Hubei province in mainland China.
+As a city with close ties with mainland China, Hong Kong is not optimistic.
+By February 20, Hong Kong health authorities have confirmed 68 cases.
+So far, two people have died.

 As the number of cases on the mainland continues to climb, there are protests at railway stations in Hong Kong by those who want the government to close the border with the mainland.
 Thousands of medical workers went on a one-week strike because they could not cope with the influx of new cases from the mainland.
 Doctors and nurses accused the authorities of failing to protect their safety.